schiesser/SemesterProject-Akantu/README.md

 # SemesterProject
- defining models with differential Operators in Akantu
+ Objective : defining models with differential Operators in Akantu
 ## Files
 - variationnal_operator_function.py : contains all the implementation.